logo of design your homeschoolhomeschool photos

 Modeled from The Hobbit

-Modeling the Classics aims to encourage children to model their own writing, on styles of authors which they already love.
+Modeling the Classics - The Hobbit Unit Study aims to encourage children to model their own writing, on styles of authors which they already love.
 Before any writing begins, the whole book should be read aloud to the children.
 All of these books are loved by children because of their characters, warmth, descriptions, creative plots and the beauty of the literary style.
 Through each lesson, the children are to be keen observers of the classic author, explore the techniques which the author uses and then use the passage as a model for their own writing.

 Learning in the company of the great authors will inspire your children to imitate the techniques that these masters have used.
 What techniques did Mr Tolkien use to make that description so powerful? - Let's do that too!